openwhisk-blog/openwhisk.blog/content/post/easy-vs-hard.md

 +++
 author = "Michele Sciabarrà"
-title = "Kubernetes or OpenWhisk?" date = "2020-07-31"
+title = "The zen of OpenWhisk" date = "2020-07-31"
 description = "The dualism of easy versus hard in development environments"
 +++